 - Training for Investigator Sites.
 Includes voluntary mutual recognition process of GCP training and EDC system training of the investigator staff and monitors across TransCelerate Member Companies.

 - Forms for Investigator Sites.
 Includes an aligned process for the Investigator sites and Members Companies.
 The following forms are in the list:

 - Protocol Level and Site-Specific Informed Consent Tracking Logs;

 - Site Profile Form;

 - Curriculum Vitae Template;

 - Site Signature and Delegation of Responsibilities Log;

 - Form FDA 1571 – Guidance for Completion

-Some forms are maintained by Society for Clinical Research Sites (SCRS).
+Some forms are maintained by the Society for Clinical Research Sites (SCRS).
 SCRS currently represents over 3,000 research sites in 49 countries.
 SCRS’ mission is to unify the voice of the global clinical research site community for site sustainability.
 SCRS has become an active partner in industry-wide initiatives and dialogues focused on improving the clinical research enterprise.2

 To sum up the updates regarding the Site qualification and training, I would say that majority of clinical site investigators in Ukraine are very pro-actively and collaborative.
-Clinical sites and Investigators have wide knowledge and always support the innovative approach in clinical trial conduct.
+Clinical sites and Investigators have a wide knowledge and always support the innovative approach in clinical trial conduct.